surya2003-real/streaming_asr_espnet/README.md

 ### Functionality
 The function first uses the `conf_word_check` function to find the index `k` where the sequences `conf_words` and `word_list` match.
 It then updates the `conf_words` list by appending elements from the `buffer` until a mismatch is encountered or the buffer is exhausted.
 The remaining elements in the buffer after processing are returned.

+## `evaluate.py`

+Hardcode the list of audio_file paths and their corresponding correct transcriptions.

+Then you can pass the model with the config(.yaml) and model_file(.pth) as agruments from the command line.

+It will print the WER and CER of the final transcription evalueated over all the audio files